Apply for an Exhibition

 - Group shows developed around a common aesthetic

 - Katherine Gardner Stevenson Gallery and Elizabeth M. Sinnock Gallery feature five – nine week exhibits and are juried, invitation or selected from submitted proposals.
 Submitted proposals will be considered for solo and group exhibits.
 Preference is given to regional or national awarded artists that have extensive exhibition records.
 The Katherine Gardner Stevenson Gallery is 1408 square feet with 202 feet of running wall with partitions.
 The Elizabeth M. Sinnock Gallery is 960 square feet and has 150 feet of running wall with partitions.

-Jack W. Boge Memorial Library and Conference Room features five – nine week exhibits of local & regional artists, the QAC permanent collection, and private/public collections.
+- Jack W. Boge Memorial Library and Conference Room features five – nine week exhibits of local & regional artists, the QAC permanent collection, and private and or public collections.